DoctorEenot/Dos-Progs/README.md

 # Dos-Progs

-# So here you can find diffrent dos oriiented exploit for different sites
+# So here you can find diffrent dos oriented exploit for different sites

 # egedos.py
   Dos exploit for site check.ege.edu.ru